neurodatascience/fmralign-tutorials/_sources/01-functional-alignment.md

 Here, we only consider two voxels to aid in visualization.
 ```

+Although each of these representations equivalently summarize the data,
+we focus on the _N_-dimensional activity space to highlight a more geometric intuition for these methods.
 Note that as we increase the number of voxels, we also increase the number of dimensions.

 ```{margin}